jononovo/Agent213-v1-Rabbit/docs/DOCUMENTATION.md

 ### Architecture Overview

-The platform is built around a modular node-based workflow architecture with the following key components:
+The platform is built around a modular node-based workflow architecture with a three-server design for optimal separation of concerns:

 1. **Main Application Server** (Port 5000)
    - Serves the frontend application
    - Handles user authentication and permissions
    - Manages workflow and node configuration
    - Stores execution logs and results
-   - Proxies requests to specialized servers
+   - Central coordinator for the system

 2. **Workflow Execution Server** (Port 3002)
    - Executes workflows in isolation
    - Prevents workflow errors from affecting the main application
    - Provides job queuing and status tracking
    - Returns execution results to the main server
+   - Processes node execution requests

 3. **Integration Engine Server** (Port 3001)
    - Manages connections to external services
    - Handles API authentication and proxying
+   - Directly receives and processes webhook requests
    - Registers and manages webhook endpoints
-   - Standardizes integration patterns
+   - Provides persistent storage for webhook responses
+   - Communicates with the Workflow Execution Server for triggering workflows

+The three-server architecture provides several benefits:
+- **Separation of Concerns**: Each server has a specific, well-defined responsibility
+- **Improved Stability**: Issues in one server don't cascade to others
+- **Direct Communication**: Webhooks connect directly to the Integration Engine without proxying
+- **Enhanced Security**: Reduced attack surface by isolating critical components
+- **Better Performance**: Specialized servers can be optimized for their specific roles

 ## Node System